lamosty/spin-bike-rpm-meter/README.md

 the cadence/RPM sensors.
 Why not put it into the microphone slot of my PC?
 Turns out the sensor is making a "pulsing" sound every time I make a full revolution on the bike pedals.

-Long story short, this RPM meter library basically accesses your microphone through browser (Chrome, Firefox, etc.), listens for the "pulses" from the stationary bike and emits an event each time it detects one.
+Long story short, this RPM meter library basically accesses your microphone through a browser (Chrome, Firefox, etc.), listens for the "pulses" from the stationary bike and emits an event each time it detects one.
 As stationary bikes have no gears (on my bike, you can change only the load, not gear), you can measure the wheel size (the distance the bike "travels" during one revolution of the pedals) and calculate many interesting things from it.